 - Christian Community Action are now running a Mobile Response Team which operates primarily from their van.
 They have had to reduce the amount of furniture they are able to provide, but are still delivering bed bases and mattresses, bedding and kitchen packs, and emergency food parcels.
 Referrals are being made by Brighter Futures for Children, RBC, and Launchpad Reading.
 They cannot meet clients face-to-face at the moment, but if people need them for furniture or provisions, or perhaps just a short chat, they can be contacted on 01189 512 338 or by email at email@example.com.
 (16 April 2020)

 - Citizens Advice Reading are working remotely.
 Their volunteers are trained to advise on virtually any issue, including welfare benefits, money and credit problems, employment, consumer rights, housing, neighbourhood disputes, education and healthcare, immigration and residency queries, human rights, family and personal issues.
+CAB are also offering free Energy Advice appointments by telephone; further details can be found here.
 Access to advice is available in the following ways: Online: www.

 citizensadvice.org.uk, Phone: 03444 111 306 or 03444 111 444, Textphone: 03444 111 445 or by completing the online form on our website https://rcab.org.uk/ (19 May 2020)

 - Coffee and Craft is running a foodshare on Tuesdays, Thursdays, Saturdays and Sundays at 6pm.
 They are receiving fresh food, veg, sandwiches etc from the local supermarkets and giving out fresh food parcels locally, and also delivering to the students at the University.
 Email firstname.lastname@example.org.
 (1 April 2020)